scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 To address these challenges we introduce `geosnap`, the geospatial neighborhood analysis package, which is a unique Python package sitting at the intersection of spatial science and practical application.
-In doing so, it provides a bridge between formal spatial analysis/spatial econometrics and the applied fields of neighborhood change, access to opportunity, and the social determinants of health.
+In doing so, it provides a bridge between formal spatial analysis and the applied fields of neighborhood change, access to opportunity, and the social determinants of health.
 The package provides fast and efficient access to hundreds of socioeconomic, infrastructure, and environmental quality indicators that allow researchers to move from zero data to an informative model